Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ### 9.2 Initiative 1: Foundation and Architecture

-This initiative focuses on laying the technical groundwork for the project by performing the initial deployments to validate key architectural elements.
-It includes reviewing key documents to ensure a strong foundation for future development.

 #### 9.2.1 Epic 1: Technical Prototype & Architecture Validation

 - Deploying the app to the chosen hosting platform.